hauptem/F5-Multisite-Dashboard/INSTALLATION.md

 ---

-## API-Host Installation
+## API Host Installation

-The **Dashboard API Host** provides JSON-based endpoints for remote sites accessible by one or more Front-ends.
+The **Dashboard API Host** provides JSON-based endpoints for remote sites accessible by one or more Frontends.

 ### Critical Dependencies:

 **1. `datagroup-dashboard-trusted-frontends` (Address)**
-Used to restrict access to authorized dashboard front-ends Self-IPs to the API Host virtualserver
+Used to restrict access to authorized dashboard Frontend Self-IPs to the API Host virtual server

 **2. `datagroup-dashboard-api-keys` (String)**
-Used to authenticate Front-ends to the API host
+Used to authenticate Frontends to the API host

 **3. `datagroup-dashboard-pools` (String)**
 Used to provide a local list of pools to display